OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2022.md

 ---

 ## Contact and Alien Interactions

 - **Nordic-type aliens** interact with humans in physical meetings.
 - Some humans trained to **block thoughts** to keep secrecy.
 - Some humans act as hosts for **"walk-ins."**
 - Aliens promote **survival plans** and guide elites.
+- Alien agenda is ultimately beyond full human or elite comprehension.

 ---

 ## Genetics and Ancestry